 We're here to convince you otherwise.
 Yes, there are sweet Rieslings out there, but that's a winemaking choice, not an inherent quality of the grape itself.
 In fact, wines made from Riesling span the full spectrum of sweetness, from the bone dry to the luscious.
 And, when you get past the argument over sweetness, Riesling has so much to offer.
 It's a wildly aromatic varietal, running from white flowers and stone fruits to lime zest and petrol.
 It also tends to make high acid wines, giving them a juicy, mouthwatering quality that surpasses most other varietal wines.

 Also, Riesling's not just from Germany anymore (and, let's be honest, hasn't really ever been, since they've been growing on both sides of the Rhine and in Austria since time immemorial).
 Remember what I said about it being a favorite of wine professionals?
-Winemakers all over the world like to play with Riesling, and there are now brilliant examples from New York, California, and Australia, to name a few.
+Winemakers all over the world like to play with Riesling, and there are now brilliant examples from New York, Washington State, and Australia, to name a few.

 Tickets for our regular Wednesday tastings are $15, and the wines in the lineup are all 10% off during the tasting.